Frequently Asked Questions

 Can students from different schools form a team?

 Yes.
-Your team does not necessarily represent the school at which you are studying.
-Students from different schools can form a team as long as they are able to find a Physics teacher who is willing to help them throughout their preparation and competition phase.
+Your team does not necessarily have to represent the school at which you are studying.
+Students from different schools can form a team as long as they are able to find a physics teacher who is willing to help them throughout their preparation and competition phase.

 Is it mandatory for the Team Leader to be a physics teacher?